 That’s it!
 After restarting/deploying the application, the profiles will be available in the Dashboard in a historically comparable form.

 - HTTP handlers

-In addition to that, exceptions and runtime metrics will also available in the Dashboard.
+In addition to that, exceptions and runtime metrics will also be available in the Dashboard.